-On the PixxiBook website, enter your blog’s URL address and click on the button “Make my Book!”.
-We recommend that you open your blog in your browser and copying the blog’s address from there to avoid any errors!
-A dialog will show progress as PixxiBook indexes all of the articles in your blog.
+On the PixxiBook website, enter your blog’s URL address and click on the “Make my Book!” button.
+We recommend that you open your blog in your browser and copy the blog’s address from there to avoid any errors.
+A dialog will show progress as PixxiBook scans all of the articles in your blog.

 This may take few minutes if you have a thousand or more articles or your blog host is not very fast.
 For most blogs it will be much faster.

-Once indexing has completed, click “Continue” to continue to your book Preview!
+Once scanning has completed, click “Continue” to continue to your book Preview!

 2. Pick your Posts